redguardtoo/vimrc/README.md

 --------------------------------

 All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
-For example, to upgrade Command-T
+For example, to upgrade `surround`

-     cd ~/.vim/bundle/command-t
+     cd ~/.vim/bundle/surround
      git pull

 To install a new plugin as a git submoudle, type the following commands.